lonestone/nest-sdk-generator/README.md

   - [Is there a way to log the requests or responses somewhere?](#is-there-a-way-to-log-the-requests-or-responses-somewhere)
 - [License](#license)

-## What is NSdkGen and why should I use it?
+## What is nest-sdk-generator and why should I use it?

-NSdkGen is a tool that creates a client-side SDK based on a Nest.js REST API.
+nest-sdk-generator is a tool that creates a client-side SDK based on a Nest.js REST API.
 The SDK can be used to call the API's routes seamlessly without any friction, and also enforces type safety by typing all parameters and return values based on the API itself.

 This brings several advantages, including: